 Magalix backend aggregates metrics from container level all the way to the namespace and cluster level.
 Aggregate metrics provide a high-level overview of consumption trends and resources balance inside namespaces and clusters.
-All container-level metrics are aggregated to reflect resources consumption inside the connected clusters, such as memory, CPU, disk, network, etc. All node metrics are aggregated to reflect utilization of available capacity.
+All container-level metrics are aggregated to reflect resources consumption inside the connected clusters, such as memory, CPU, disk, network, etc. All node metrics are aggregated to reflect the utilization of available capacity.

 Metrics prediction is essential for proper proactive scalability decisions.
 Magalix backend builds its initial prediction model based on millions of training points our machine learning team accumulated over time.
 These models are trained frequently enough to reflect changes and updates in patterns of different metrics.
 For example, when the 1-minute prediction model exceeds the error threshold, it is automatically recalibrated and retrained on the latest data points from the collected metrics.
 Magalix currently provides predictions of these metrics:

 - Disk consumption